ngvs2019/ngvs2019.github.io/accommodation.md

 permalink: /accommodation/
 ---

-We present the hotel lists near our first two days' workshop venue at "hutong".
-The nearest subway stations are Nanluogu Xiang (line 6, 8) and National Museum of China (line 8).
-Please check the location of the hotels as follows.
+We present below a few choices near our first two days' workshop venue in the "hutong".
+The nearest subway stations are Nanluogu Xiang (line 6, 8) and National Art Museum (line 8).
+Please check the location of the hotels as shown below.
+There are actually many hotels in this area, including toward the east near the Art Museum.
+Addtionally, Airbnb shows availability for some places nearby for these dates.
+You are free to pick your own lodging, but the following three seem reasonable in price, quality, and location.

 <img src="/images/hotels.png" width="600">